Reviews Archive

 --------------------------------------------------------------------------------------------------------------------------

-NES - Not as fast as the Master System version which is a shame but seriously! what an amazing conversion! impressively nearly all of the arcade's warp points have been retained, it plays very accurately to the arcade original with most enemies and hazards in the correct places, the whale boss actually rushes forwards and eats you like it's supposed to (this feature is missing from all other 8-bit ports), you can glide by tapping jump (again another feature missing from all other ports) and you get a healthy amount of continues (not too many, not too few).
-On the downside the levels are a little bit scaled down making some sections which used to feel out in the open less impressive, and, unfortunately the accuracy does not extend to the flying platforms as their placing is usually wrong, and for all intents and purposes the different vehicles are just sprite swaps (originally the different vehicles had their own strengths and weaknesses) this factor can't really be held against the NES in this particular comparison though as all the 8-bit ports are guilty of this oversight.
+NES - Not as fast as the Master System version which is a shame but seriously! what an amazing conversion! impressively nearly all of the arcade's warp points have been retained, it plays very accurately to the arcade original with most enemies and hazards in the correct places, the whale boss actually rushes forwards and eats you like it's supposed to (this feature is missing from all other 8-bit ports), you can glide by tapping jump (again another feature missing from all other ports), and you get a healthy amount of continues (not too many, not too few).

-C64 - The game play here is very nice and smooth, the action is fast and for the most part the game plays well, however there are multiple issues that need to be addressed.
-In this version if the platform you are traveling on is shot you die (in every other version the platform bursts and you fall) this means that whilst flying your hit box is doubled, You cannot shoot spike balls coming towards you and instead have to jump them (this isn't too much of an issue thankfully), and lastly the jumping is pretty inaccurate and at times can be extremely frustrating as the height you jump is seemingly random and difficult to judge (sometimes a small press will jump you only a small amount off ground whilst at others you'll go double the height) I've actually had this particular version since my childhood and even after all these years there's still jumping sections where I will end up going around in circles multiple times, or jump too high and hit spikes above me.
-Funnily enough this seems to be the only version where they remembered to include the letters to spell EXTEND.
+In this version if the floating platform you are traveling on is shot you die (in every other version the platform bursts and you fall), this means that whilst flying your hit box is doubled, You cannot shoot spike balls coming towards you and instead have to jump them (this isn't too much of an issue thankfully), and lastly, and most importantly the jumping is actually pretty inaccurate, and at times can be extremely frustrating as the height you jump is seemingly random, and difficult to judge (sometimes a small press will jump you only a small amount off ground whilst at others you'll go double the height).
+I've actually had this particular version since my childhood and even after all these years there's still jumping sections where I will end up going around in circles multiple times, or jump too high and hit spikes above me.

-Spectrum - The game play in this version is actually pretty good, it's not as smooth as I would've liked but the scrolling isn't so bad that it ruins the experience, most of the time you feel like you have a good amount of control over Tiki (nowhere near the console versions though) and the game handles a lot of enemies and onscreen action without slowing down too much.
-The boss battles in this version are actually very impressive as they retain more of their size than in the other ports (except the Amstrad version) whilst running at a pretty good speed (unlike the Amstrad version) another cool thing about them is that you can bring flying platforms with you to help you in the boss fights (just like in the arcade) which is an aspect missing from every other version but the terrible Amstrad version.
+The boss battles in this version are actually very impressive as they retain more of their size than in the other ports (except the Amstrad version) whilst running at a pretty good speed (unlike the Amstrad version), another cool thing about them is that you can bring flying platforms with you to help you in the boss fights (just like in the arcade) which is an aspect missing from every other version but the terrible Amstrad version.

-Amstrad - To be frank the game play of this version is bad, the whole thing moves quite slowly to begin with but the choppy, badly implemented scrolling makes matters even worse, much of the time you'll be trying to dodge and shoot whilst having to put up with the screen moving up and down, back and forth slowly (and whilst this is going on the controls become extremely unresponsive).
-When there's a group of enemies on screen the game also suffers from extreme slowdown, which when added to the already mentioned problems effectively makes you feel like you're playing in slow motion.
-The boss battles are appallingly bad as they run at a snails pace at all times, and you feel like you have virtually no control over the character at all it's so unresponsive during these sections.
+Amstrad - To be frank the gameplay of this version is bad, the whole thing moves quite slowly to begin with, but the choppy, badly implemented scrolling makes matters even worse.
+Due to the poor scrolling, much of the time here you'll be trying to dodge and shoot whilst having to suffer the screen slowly scrolling up, and down, back, and forth slowly (and whilst this is going on the controls become extremely unresponsive).

 Winner is: NES